mercere99/MABE2/docs/index.rst

 MABE’s primary goal is to **reduce the time between thinking up a new hypothesis and generating results**.

+Example MABE Project
+********************

+Imagine you are a computer scientist studying the performance of evolved neural networks on certain tasks: perhaps you're interested in how these networks evolve on classification tasks vs. on predictive tasks.
+Without MABE, your process might look something like this:

+1. Find an implementation of neural networks that suits your purposes, and is written in your favorite language, or write one from scratch
+2. Write or find a selection scheme for your evolutionary process
+3. Write or find a fitness function or fitness task for your evolutionary process
+4. Make sure these elements incorporate together in order to generate an instance of your experiment
+5. Write a script to randomly seed your experiment and generate multiple replicates of your results
+6. Look at your data

+Each of these steps has, of course, multiple sub-steps, and could take a very long time.
+In MABE, however, your experiment flow would look more like this:

+1. Edit a ``.gen`` file to choose which of MABE's pre-built neural nets, selection schemes, and/or tasks you want to use for your experiment.
+2. Create the corresponding ``.mabe`` file.
+3. Run ``./MABE -f settings/<example_filename>.mabe``.
+4. View your data in the ``output.csv`` file!

+If you are still not convinced MABE is useful for you, consider reading *add link* before making up your mind.

+Design
+******

 MABE's design assumes that there are common elements (*e.g., fitness functions, selection schemes, populations, etc.*) in many evolutionary computation (EC) research projects.
 Leveraging these similarities allows for efficient reuse of common components while removing communication road blocks and simplifying the comparison, replication, and integration of